emacs-php/php-mode/README.md

 They will help format your code for PEAR projects, or work on the Drupal and WordPress software, respectively.
 You may enable any of them by default by running `M-x customize-group <RET> php` and looking for the ‘PHP Mode Coding Style’ option.

+### Extra Constants ###

+If you commonly use a framework or library that defines a set of constants then you may wish to customize the value of `php-extra-constants`.
+It is a list of strings that PHP mode will treat as additional constants, i.e. providing them the same level syntax highlighting that PHP mode uses for built-in constants.

 How to Contribute
 -----------------